-The CFPB's Office of Travel and Relocation identified inherent risks by relevant risk category and assessed the risks' impact and likelihood.
+The Office of Travel and Relocation identified inherent risks by relevant risk category and assessed the risks' impact and likelihood.
 Impact is the magnitude of deficiency that could result from the risk, and likelihood is the level of possibility that a risk will occur.
-Our office then assessed the impact and likelihood of risks by risk category, considering the effect of internal controls, the results of prior audits, and other relevant documentation.
-We assigned a level of risk using the criteria in table 1.
-We then combined the impact and likelihood of individual risk category levels to arrive at an average overall risk level.
+Our office then assessed the impact and likelihood of these risks by category, considering the effect of internal controls and other relevant documentation.